tenifni/CSS-Selectors-cheatsheet/README.md

 </ul>

 ##Combine Class Selector
-We can combine the class selector with other selectors.
+Combine the class selector with other selectors.
 ```
 A.className
 ```